 Am I a candidate for ICSI?

-If you are having trouble naturally conceiving due to you (or your partner) having a low sperm count, you may be a good candidate for intracytoplasmic sperm injection (ICSI).
+If you are having trouble naturally conceiving and you have been told that you (or your partner) have a low sperm count, you may be a good candidate for intracytoplasmic sperm injection (ICSI).

 To determine whether this fertility treatment is right for you, speak with your doctor about your options.